psychopy/workshops/source/3days/day2/pavloviaLaunch.rst

 .. nextSlide::

-You can also find your experiment on pavlovia via the dashboard > experiments.
+You can also find your experiment on Pavlovia via the dashboard > experiments.
 This is where you can view your experiments, check if you have credits etc.

 .. image:: /_images/pavloviaDashboard.png
     :align: right